 New Fuel-Economy Stickers Debut For 2013 Vehicles

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 NPR's Elizabeth Shogren reports.

-David Friedman, from the Union of Concerned Scientists, says it will help a shopper select a car that saves fuel and money.
+ELIZABETH SHOGREN: David Friedman, from the Union of Concerned Scientists, says it will help a shopper select a car that saves fuel and money.

 SHOGREN: Environmental groups say the government would have sent a clearer message if the stickers included grades A through F based on how far a car goes on a gallon of gas.
 Friedman says the auto industry lobbied hard against those grades.

-Dr. FRIEDMAN: It's really frustrating that the auto industry had that much influence on the process.
+FRIEDMAN: It's really frustrating that the auto industry had that much influence on the process.

-Wade Newton from the Alliance of Automobile Manufacturers says too tough a standard would hurt the auto industry.
+SHOGREN: Wade Newton from the Alliance of Automobile Manufacturers says too tough a standard would hurt the auto industry.

-Elizabeth Shogren, NPR News, Washington.
+SHOGREN: Elizabeth Shogren, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.